I was provided free entry to Mickey’s Very Merry Christmas Party in exchange for media coverage. All thoughts and opinions are my own.

 We absolutely loved A Totally Tomorrowland Christmas!
 This show is really underrated.
 We arrived just minutes before the show started and still had a great view close to the front.
 The show was upbeat and fun with Mike from Monsters Inc, Buzz Lightyear and Stitch dressed as Santa.
 We enjoyed classic Christmas music with some of our favorite characters, plus they made it snow at the end and Santa soars through the sky.

 Club Tinsel is a fun spot if your kids love to dance!
 They have character guests throughout the night plus great music and flashy lights.
 A Frozen Holiday Wish happens only once during the party and is truly magical to see Elsa light up the castle and make it snow.
 This show also happens before regular park close.
 Catch an early view to save time!

 Of course the fireworks and parade are on my must do list.
+Don’t forget to grab your exclusive Sorcerers of Magic Kingdom card.
 While I wouldn’t recommend wasting all night in line for characters, picking a few favorites would also be a must at Mickey’s Very Merry Christmas Party.
 Have you been to the party?
 I’d love to know what you thought!